sudharsanmaran/eagle-bot-script-API-doc/google/calendar/events/delete.md

 In these prompts, you need to specify the `calendarId` and `eventId` as required path parameters for the delete request.
 Additionally, you can use the optional query parameters `sendNotifications` or `sendUpdates` to control whether notifications are sent to attendees when the event is deleted.

+## Solution Steps:
+1. Authenticate and set up access to the Google Calendar API.
+2. For each delete prompt:
+   - Retrieve the list of events from the calendar using the `events.list` API.
+Filter the events based on the provided event title or event ID.
+   - Extract the `eventId` from the list of events that match the event title or event ID.
+   - Use the `events.delete` API, providing the `calendarId` and `eventId` as path parameters, to delete the event from the calendar.
+   - Optionally, use the `sendNotifications` query parameter to control whether notifications are sent to attendees about the event deletion.

 ### HTTP Request

 DELETE `https://www.googleapis.com/calendar/v3/calendars/calendarId/events/eventId`